-Whether you're getting ready to put your house on the market or you just want to give it a little facelift for your own enjoyment, adding value to your home is easier than you think.
-Here are things you can do, on your own, to improve your home value for any price range.
+Whether you're getting ready to put your house on the market or you just want to give your home a little facelift for your own enjoyment, adding value to your home is easier than you think.
+Here are things you can do, on your own, to raise your home value at any price point.

 Tip 1: Add a fresh coat of paint